301 redirect

 What is a 301 redirect?

-A 301 redirect is a permanent redirect from one URL to another.
+A 301 redirect is a permanent server-side redirect from one URL to another.
 It tells search engines to use the new URL.

 What’s the difference between 301 and 302?

 301 is permanent.
 302 is temporary.
-For SEO moves, 301 is usually the right choice.
+If the URL move is permanent, 301 is usually the right choice; if it is temporary, use a temporary redirect.

 Do 301 redirects pass SEO value?